 Schicker’s ACRE in Pleasant Garden: "Only 1 mule and 39 shy"

-I started a very small garden in 2007 and in early 2008 Chef Jay Pierce gave me a seed catalog.
-I asked Jay if there were any vegetables he wanted to offer the guests at Lucky's that he was unable to purchase from other vendors?
-Thus was born "Schicker's Acre", Jay's glorious name for my garden.
+I started a very small garden in 2007 and in early 2008 former Lucky's 32 Executive Chef Jay Pierce gave me a seed catalog.
+I asked him if there were any vegetables he wanted to offer the guests at Lucky's that he was unable to purchase from other vendors?
+Thus was born "Schicker's Acre."
 My idea is to grow hard to find vegetables, from kolhrobi to black cherry tomatoes ... and I'm always on the lookout for new or interesting vegetable varieties. ~Mark Schicker

 Guilford College Farm